martindiphoorn/NextNote/tutorial.md

 docker-compose build
 ```

+Don't forget to give the file executable rights: `chmod +x build.sh`

+> Tip: Under windows you can call this build.bak and you can start it without "./" we assume macos or linux

 It goes to boot folder and builds the backend without tests.
 This is needed as the test will fail in the current state.
 Then it will go the nxt-note folder and build the frontend.